WMRGL/IdentityCheck/text_files/README.md

 ```

 ### Identity probabilities and power calculations
-The probability of identity (PI) is an estimate of the average probability that 2 independent samples will have the same genotype:
+The probability of identity (PI) is an estimate of the average probability that 2 independent samples will have the same genotype (_Waits, et.al., 2001_):

 <img src="http://latex.codecogs.com/gif.latex?PI=2\left(\sum_{i}^{n}p_{i}^{2}\right)^{2}-\sum_{i}^{n}p_{i}^{4}" border="0"/>
 where p<sub>i</sub> is the allele frequency at the i<sup>th</sup> allele.